 Structure of a claim

-Each claim has a preamble, a transitional phrase, and a list of elements.
+Each claim has a preamble, a transitional phrase, and a list of structural limitations or elements.
 Each part of a claim serves a purpose in determining the scope of the claim.

 Here is a sample claim for a wooden pencil.

 The preamble determines the context of the claim.
 Typically, the intended use of the apparatus or method is included in the preamble.
 In the example above, the preamble is “A writing instrument for generating marks on a surface.”
 In this regard, the claim is directed to an apparatus.
-The field of invention is writing instruments.
+The field of the invention is writing instruments.
 Sometimes, preambles limit the scope of the claim if they “life and breath” into the claim.
-In other words, if the list of elements refers back to the verbiage of the preamble, life, and breath are said to be breathed into the claim.
+For example, if the list of elements refers back to the verbiage of the preamble, life, and breath are said to be breathed into the claim.

 The transitional phrase may be comprising, consisting of, or consisting essentially of.
 The most common transitional phrase is comprising and provides for the broadest interpretation of the claim.

 The transitional phrases “consisting of” and “consisting essentially of” narrow the claims.
 For example, the transitional phrase “consisting of” excludes any element, step, or ingredient not specified in the claim.
 And, the transitional phrase “consisting essentially of” limits the scope of a claim to the specified materials or steps “and those that do not materially affect the basic and novel characteristic(s)” of the claimed invention.
 See MPEP 2111.03.

 The list of elements is the most important part of the claim.
 Each word in the list of elements is significant.
 For example, if the list of elements calls out a “carbon fiber” door, all doors made out of material other than carbon fiber do not infringe the claim.

 Arrangement of the claims and numbering of the claim set